yogesh-chaturvedi/ShopNest/README.md

 # 🛒 ShopNest

-**ShopNest** is a full-stack e-commerce web application built using the MERN (MongoDB, Express, React, Node.js) stack.
-It supports user authentication, product browsing, search, filtering, cart management, and payment integration.
+**ShopNest – Full-Stack E-Commerce Platform with Generative AI Chatbot** is a comprehensive web application built using the MERN (MongoDB, Express, React, Node.js) stack.
+It offers seamless user authentication, dynamic product browsing, advanced search and filtering, Pagination, cart and order management, secure payment integration, and an AI-powered chatbot that provides intelligent, real-time support based on the product a user is viewing.

 ## 🌐 Live Demo